Elections in South Korea: Election technology

 absentee or early voting period, voters can vote at any place in the country.
 On election day, voters may only vote at polling places in their registered constituency.
 Korean voters mark paper ballots with a rubber stamp using red ink.
 There is one race per ballot paper; if there are multiple offices up for election, ballot papers are colour-coded and voters are issued one ballot per race.

 Polling booth, used in 2025 Presidential Election.

 Korea uses a central count model.
 After the polls close, ballot boxes are sealed and transported to the constituency's counting centre.
 Traditionally ballots were hand-counted, and optical scanners have been adopted since 3rd local elections held on 13 June 2002.
 The scanners resemble cash sorter machines, sorting the ballots into stacks by how they are voted.
 Stacks are then counted using machines resembling currency counting machines.

 Korean elections have been praised as a model of best practice.
-However, the legality of the introduction of optical scan technology has been challenged and there have been allegations of rigged counting.
+However, the legality of the introduction of optical scan technology has been challenged and there have been allegations of rigged counting, mainly by conservative citizens and candidates.
+Taking count of these concerns, the National Election Committee added the checking process by counting staffs from the 2024 South Korean legislative election.